bradurani/vim-powerclose/README.md

 - a readonly buffer (with `:bd!`)
 - a [neovim](https://neovim.io/) terminal (with `:bd!`)

+It intentionally will not close a new buffer that has content in it

+### Mapping
 vim-powerclose do **not** map any keys by default.
 To use it you will need to create a mapping such as:
 ```